Examples of this trope:

 - The Viral Marketing for X-Men: Days of Future Past reveals Angel and Azazel were shot by the CIA between X-Men: First Class and the JFK assassination.
 In the actual movie, Magneto lists them among some mutants who died.
 Later Angel's wings are seen stored in a government vault.

-- During the Harry Potter series, Igor Karkaroff, Remus Lupin, Tonks, and Fred Weasley were all killed while the reader's focus was elsewhere.
+- During the Harry Potter series, Igor Karkaroff, Ted Tonks, Remus Lupin, and Tonks were all killed while the reader's focus was elsewhere.

 - Balon Greyjoy from A Song of Ice and Fire has a brief but important role to play in the story's multiway civil war before dying off screen.